kokotron/wanderlist/README.md

     "A webpage which is basically a world map, with the ability to search for places, and add pins at places, as a to-do list.
 I will be hosting on github and I want to be able to use it from anywhere (home pc, office pc, phone)"

-The result was pretty solid from the beggining, now I hope to try and use it and manually add or fix whatever I personally need.\
+The result was pretty solid from the beggining, now I hope to try and use it and add or fix whatever I personally need.\
 Some more information about this webpage/app:

 ### Features